-<color> is either color or monochrome; solid draws all curves with solid lines, overriding any dashed patterns; linewidth <factor> multiplies all line widths by this factor. is the name of a font; and <fontsize> is the size of the font in points.
+In monochrome mode successive line types cycle through dash patterns.
+In color mode successive line types use successive colors, and only after all 8 default colors are exhausted is the dash pattern incremented. solid draws all curves with solid lines, overriding any dashed patterns; linewidth <factor> multiplies all line widths by this factor. dashlength <factor> is useful for thick lines. is the name of a font; and <fontsize> is the size of the font in points.

-The nominal size of the output image default to 1024x768 in arbitrary units.
+The nominal size of the output image defaults to 1024x768 in arbitrary units.
 You may specify a different nominal size using the size option.